-Experimental AI-generated summary referencing Polymarket data · UpdatedIsraeli forces cross the Litani River by June 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedIsraeli forces cross the Litani River by June 30?

 “Israeli military personnel” refers to members of the Israel Defense Forces (IDF) or any other official military units acting under the authority of the State of Israel.
 Intelligence or other non-military personnel will not count.